weston-bailey/webpack-html-template/README.md

 # 📦 Webpack Vanilla Html Boilerplate

 This is template code to serve up a vanilla html website using node.js and webpack.
-The advantage being modules are easily support and are transpiled to vanilla js.
+The advantage being modules and all nodejs are easily supported and are transpiled to vanilla js.

 ## Getting started